The School Health Data Team

 Data Analysis and Application

-To identify and prioritize pressing local needs, the Team works with you to analyze data.
+To identify and prioritize pressing local needs, the Team can work with you to analyze data.
 With timely data analyses you can: (1) better target programmatic efforts, (2) raise awareness, and (3) develop action plans to meet the needs of students using evidence-based practice.
+Each BHC Place can request an additional analysis of the CalSCHLS data to look at subgroup needs.

 Policy Briefs, Analysis, and Factsheets